alexgibbs606/DFCP_X/README.md

 # DFCP-ME
-Making the mission editing experience suck less, one commit at a time.
+Making the mission editing experience suck less, one commit at a time!